10 Health Care Stocks With Whale Alerts In Today's Session

 Explanation

-• Regarding VKTX (NASDAQ:VKTX), we observe a call option trade with neutral sentiment.
-It expires in 95 day(s) on November 15, 2024.
-Parties traded 50 contract(s) at a $70.00 strike.
-The total cost received by the writing party (or parties) was $41.7K, with a price of $835.0 per contract.
-There were 2099 open contracts at this strike prior to today, and today 61 contract(s) were bought and sold.
+• Regarding DOCS (NYSE:DOCS), we observe a put option trade with neutral sentiment.
+It expires in 190 day(s) on February 21, 2025.
+Parties traded 200 contract(s) at a $35.00 strike.
+The total cost received by the writing party (or parties) was $80.2K, with a price of $401.0 per contract.
+There were 0 open contracts at this strike prior to today, and today 200 contract(s) were bought and sold.

-• Regarding ALNY (NASDAQ:ALNY), we observe a call option trade with bullish sentiment.
-It expires in 4 day(s) on August 16, 2024.
-Parties traded 20 contract(s) at a $240.00 strike.
-The total cost received by the writing party (or parties) was $70.0K, with a price of $3500.0 per contract.
-There were 609 open contracts at this strike prior to today, and today 21 contract(s) were bought and sold.
+• Regarding DXCM (NASDAQ:DXCM), we observe a call option trade with bearish sentiment.
+It expires in 127 day(s) on December 20, 2024.
+Parties traded 57 contract(s) at a $75.00 strike.
+The total cost received by the writing party (or parties) was $38.1K, with a price of $670.0 per contract.
+There were 151 open contracts at this strike prior to today, and today 58 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.